ethereum-optimism/superchain-ops/eth/1-security-council-phase-0/README.md

 Status: DRAFT, NOT READY TO SIGN

+> [!IMPORTANT] !!!
+DO NOT SIGN using this playbook yet, as the
+> Security Council membership ratification proposal is not passed, and
+> the final multisig is not set up yet.

 ## Objective

 This is the playbook for executing the Security Council Phase 0 as